San Mateo High School: History

-By 1907 there were 90 students enrolled.
-In 1906, all of the academic departments were accredited by the University of California, Berkeley.
-Since then, San Mateo High School has been recognized as a leading institution of learning in the San Mateo community.
+By 1907, enrollment had grown to 90 students, and all academic departments received accreditation from the University of California.
+San Mateo High has since been recognized as a leading institution in the community.
 In 1991, the school was named a National Blue Ribbon School by the United States Department of Education.
-In 2005, it was recognized with a Gold Standard Award for Academic Excellence by California Business for Education Excellence (CBEE) in conjunction with the California State University system.
-This award recognizes only ten California high schools which have shown measurable gains and strong academic performance by preparing students for college and the workforce, while showing evidence of reducing achievement gaps between various subgroups of students over time.
+In 2005, it received a Gold Standard Award for Academic Excellence from the California Business for Education Excellence (CBEE).